juspay/flakular.in/docs/intro/nix-rapid.md

 The goal of this document is to introduce you to Nix as quickly as possible while also preparing the motivated learner to dive deeper into [the whole Nix ecosystem][zero-to-nix].
 At the end of this introduction, you will be able to create a flake for building a package and providing a developer environment shell.

 :::info Note
-The concepts introduced in this tutorial will be explained in detail under [Foundations](../foundations), which should read to familiarize yourself with the flake-parts ecosystem.
+The concepts introduced in this tutorial will be explained in detail under [Foundations](../foundations), which should be read to familiarize oneself with the whole flakes/ flake-parts ecosystem.
 :::

-If you are already experienced in purely functional programming, it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of file system (as opposed to values stored in memory).
+If you are already experienced in [purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming), it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of *file system* (as opposed to values stored in memory).

 > Dolstra proposed that we can treat the file system in an operating system like memory in a running program, and equate package management to memory management